streamingfast/substreams-sink-sql/README.md

-# Substreams Sink SQL
+# Substreams:SQL Sink

 The Substreams:SQL sink helps you quickly and easily sync Substreams modules to a PostgreSQL or Clickhouse database.

 ### Quickstart